 In this piece, we share our favorite session replay software with you, plus some guidance on choosing the right one.

 What is a session replay?

 A session replay, also known as a session recording, is a rendering of a user's journey through your website.
-Session replays show you what individual users saw and how they experienced your site—including their clicks, page scrolls, and mouse movements.
+Session replays show you what individual users saw and how they experienced your site during their visit—including their clicks, page scrolls, and mouse movements.

 Session replays help product teams, UX teams, and conversion rate optimizers understand how users experience their site from page to page.
 These insights make it easier to fix issues, optimize the user experience (UX), and improve conversion rates.

 There are several session replay tools out there to choose from, but we want to make this easy on you—so here’s a list to help you decide which replay tool will best suit your needs: